Science’s Quality Mission

 Melting Point Determination – Confirmation

 The melting point of a substance is defined as the temperature range in which the substance undergoes a phase transition from solid to liquid.
-Any product for which a reputable literature melting point value is established can be tested by examination of its melting point.
+Any material for which a reputable literature melting point value is established can be tested by examination of its melting point.
 Melting points are reported as a range; the first value is the temperature at which first melt is observed, and the second value is the temperature at which full melt is achieved.

 Organoleptic Analysis – Confirmation